nrfconnect/sdk-nrf/samples/bluetooth/direct_test_mode/README.rst

 * A sample that provides an external interface to the library.

 You can find the source code of both parts in :file:`samples/bluetooth/direct_test_mode/src`.
+If you use the experimental HCI interface on the |nRF5340DKnoref|, you can find additional source code in :file:`samples/bluetooth/direct_test_mode/remote_hci/src` and :file:`samples/bluetooth/direct_test_mode/rpc`.

 This sample contains a driver for a 2-wire UART interface and an experimental HCI UART interface.
 Unless otherwise stated, all following commands and references describe the 2-wire interface.